sathya-pramodh/linux-mcsr/doc/post_install/terminal.md

 It is a very powerful tool and most of the time, GUI applications have these commands running in the back when you click buttons to perform actions.

-You can open up a terminal on Linux Mint by hitting the keybind `Ctrl+Shift+T`.
+You can open up a terminal on Fedora by hitting the keybind `Ctrl+Shift+T`.

 # Directories